Kotlin/KEEP/proposals/override-extension-methods.md

 }
 ```

-Now consider a scenario, where we have an existing (compilation) unit/module *M1* that is not under our control, e.g., a third-party library.
+Now consider a scenario, where we have an existing compilation unit/module *M1* that is not under our control, e.g., a third-party library.
+For now, we have exactly one package per compilation unit equally named (with first character in lower case).
+For ease of presentation code snippets may contain code of different packages and even compilation units, but the areas are separated by comments.
+Section "Alternative Realization" elaborates on scenarios, where different compilation units use the same package.
 In M1 a set of interfaces exists, that all inherit from a base interface `A` and have a complex inheritance structure among each other (so very similar to the former issue):

 ```kotlin
 // module M1